Violence in schools can have serious long-term consequences on children’s lives, their futures, and the future of the communities where they live.

 - Be kind.
 Strike up a conversation with a shy classmate or quiet coworker.
+Leave a kind note for someone who needs it.
 Even something small can improve someone’s day – especially if they are going through something difficult.

 - Get creative.
 Create your School Superhero comic to help you and your friend and fellow students feel safe to learn.